 “That’s true,” I nodded in agreement.

 “And if they do, they don’t make it in the papers.
-They don’t make it to the interviews.
+They don’t make it on the interviews.
 It’s all the negative stuff.”

 “Stupid rumors,” I shook my head.